psych-214-fall-2016/diagnostics-grading/README.md

     python3 write-metrics.py

 I've committed the results of the most recent run of this script.
-Check the outputs of the files `00_outliers_for_01.txt` etc files for the outlier detection results, where `00`` here is the detection algorithm being used, and `01` here is the data the algorithm is being used on.
+Check the outputs of the files of form `00_outliers_for_01.txt` etc for the outlier detection results, where `00` here is the detection algorithm being used, and `01` here is the data the algorithm is being used on.

 Check `project_metrics.txt` for the metrics generated from these detected